-‘Can you work and foster?’
-Is a popular question, but the reality about working and becoming a foster parent isn’t always straightforward.
+‘Can I be a foster parent and work full time’ Is a popular question, but the reality about working and becoming a foster parent isn’t always straightforward.
 Many foster carers dedicate themselves to fostering full-time, while others continue to work.
 There’s no hard and fast rule when it comes to working and fostering, but there are some important considerations to take into account when you’re deciding to become a foster carer.

 As with most decisions regarding foster care, the best interests of the child and the foster family need to be kept front of mind.